 THAT CREATED A LEGACY

-The Church of Saint Germain des Prés has seen many eras of French culture.
-As the oldest church in Paris, it has influenced and shaped people, places, and ideas throughout history.
+The Church of Saint Germain des Prés has been at the heart of French religious, intellectual and artistic life for over 15 centuries.
+As the oldest church in Paris, Saint Germain des Prés is steeped in European history and has borne witness to countless eras of French spiritural and cultural currents.
+The Church has influenced and shaped people, places, and ideas throughout history.

 Both the church and village of Saint Germain des Prés are located in Paris's 6th Arrondissement.
 The village was established during the twelfth century as a result of the church's many visitors.
 Through the years it continued to grow with help from the abbey, which transformed the area into an important economic center for locals and passersby.